SamuelHudec/pytorch_challenges/README.md

 Now lets move further straight to NLP basics.
 What is more basic as Self Attention Head?
 If you understand attention, than you will understand core of transformers as well.
 Challenge trains me code just model from paper equation.
-Narutaly, every one can continue with multi head attention and finish with transformer.
+Narutaly, every one can continue with multi head attention as I did (universal also for decoder) and finish with transformer (on my list).